ClementTsang/bottom/README.md

 ### Process searching keywords

-- Note none of the keywords are case sensitive.
+- None of the keywords are case sensitive.
 - Use brackets to logically group together parts of the search.
 - Furthermore, if you want to search a reserved keyword, surround the text in quotes - for example, `"or" or "(sd-pam)"` would be a valid search: